-Where the reference document relates directly to the disclosure of the invention (e.g. details of one of the components of a claimed apparatus), then the examiner should first consider whether knowing what is in the reference document is in fact essential for carrying out the invention as meant by Art.
+Where the reference document relates directly to the disclosure of the invention (e.g. details of one of the components of a claimed apparatus), then the examining division first considers whether knowing what is in the reference document is in fact essential for carrying out the invention as meant by Art.
 83.

-If not essential, the usual expression "which is hereby incorporated by reference", or any expression of the same kind, should be deleted from the description.
+If not essential, the usual expression "which is hereby incorporated by reference", or any expression of the same kind, needs to be deleted from the description.

 If matter in the document referred to is essential to satisfy the requirements of Art.
-83, the examiner should require the deletion of the above-mentioned expression and that, instead, the matter is expressly incorporated into the description, because the patent specification should, regarding the essential features of the invention, be self-contained, i.e. capable of being understood without reference to any other document.
-One should also bear in mind that reference documents are not part of the text to be translated pursuant to Art.
-65.
+83, the examining division requires the deletion of the above-mentioned expression and that, instead, the matter is expressly incorporated into the description, because the patent specification must, regarding the essential features of the invention, be self-contained, i.e. capable of being understood without reference to any other document.
+Furthermore, reference documents are not part of the text to be translated pursuant to Art.
+65 (T 276/99).

-Such incorporation of essential matter or essential features is, however, subject to the restrictions set out in H-V, 2.5.
-It may be that the Search Division has requested the applicant to furnish the document referred to, in order to be able to carry out a meaningful search (see B‑IV, 1.3).
+Such incorporation of essential matter or essential features is, however, subject to the restrictions set out in H‑IV, 2.2.1.
+It may be that the search division has requested the applicant to furnish the document referred to, in order to be able to carry out a meaningful search (see B‑IV, 1.3).

 Because of this effect under Art.
-54(3), it is very important that, where a reference is directed only to a particular part of the document referred to, that part should be clearly identified in the reference.
+54(3), it is very important that, where a reference is directed only to a particular part of the document referred to, that part needs to be clearly identified in the reference.